Screening can help prevent cervical cancer

-You can find out more about cervical cancer at this link:
+You can find out more about cervical cancer and its symptoms at this link:

 As well as cervical screening, there is also a vaccine available that helps protect against cervical cancer.

 All girls and boys in year nine are offered the human papillomavirus (HPV) vaccine in school.

 You can find out more on the HPV vaccine for adoloscents page.

 Anyone who has had the vaccine is still advised to go for cervical screening when they are invited to do so.